Feeds:

 My monday mornings start with a hike with a group of friends – climbing, huffing, puffing, chatting.
 Today’s hike was in the foggy hills, it was exhilirating.
 And a funny thing happened as we walked.
 We realized each of us used to hate Monday mornings.
 We used to work 9-5 jobs.
 Now we hike Monday mornings.
 We all still work.. just differently.

 Jealous?
 Ya, I remember working and seeing women out for a run and wishing it were me.
 Okay, maybe this post isn’t cheering you up.
 Sorry.
-But honestly, you’re life can be different.
-ANd it will be! (picture me enthusiastically cheering you on!)
+But honestly, your life can be different.
+And it will be! (picture me enthusiastically cheering you on!)
 You, too, can hike on Monday mornings!

 In the meantime, imagine it.
 Oh, and get a coach to get clear, create plans, and get going.
 Mondays don’t have to suck anymore.
 What’s your dream?